-On the record date, there were 24,592,454 shares of ArcBest common stock outstanding and entitled to vote.
-Each share of common stock is entitled to one vote.
+On the record date, there were 24,258,338 shares of ArcBest Common Stock outstanding and entitled to vote.
+Each share of Common Stock is entitled to one vote.
 Cumulative voting is not allowed.
-The holders in person or by proxy of a majority of the total number of shares of common stock will constitute a quorum for purposes of the 2022 Annual Meeting.
-If there is not a quorum at the meeting (either in person, virtually or represented by proxy), the holders of a majority of the shares entitled to vote who are represented in person, virtually or by proxy may adjourn the meeting from time to time, until a quorum is present.
+The holders in person or by proxy of a majority of the total number of shares of Common Stock will constitute a quorum for purposes of the 2023 Annual Meeting.
+If there is not a quorum at the meeting (either in person or represented by proxy), the holders of a majority of the shares entitled to vote who are represented in person or by proxy may adjourn the meeting from time to time, until a quorum is present.
 At any such adjourned meeting at which a quorum is present, any business may be transacted that might have been transacted at the original meeting.
-Votes are tabulated by the inspector of elections, Equiniti Trust Company, also known as EO.
+Votes are tabulated by the inspector of elections, Carideo Group.